Oil extends gains above $90/bbl as winter storm sweeps through United States

 A massive winter storm swept across the central and Northeast United States on Thursday where it was delivering heavy snow and ice, making travel treacherous if not impossible, knocking out power to thousands and closing schools in several states.

+Tight oil supplies pushed the six-month market structure for WTI CLc1-CLc7 into steep backwardation of $8.08 a barrel on Friday, 7 cents shy of an eight-year high of $8.15 on Nov.
+29. Backwardation occurs when prices for prompt spot trade are at a premium to future prices, and usually encourages traders to take oil out of storage.

-Faced with recovering demand that is outpacing supply, oil markets are increasingly vulnerable to supply shocks, analysts said.
+As recovering demand is outpacing supply, oil markets are increasingly vulnerable to supply shocks, analysts said.

 "Even as thousands of flights are cancelled, the energy market is fixated over production and not so much short-term demand shocks," said Moya.